 Getting the latest release

-- If you installed GSMMO yourself: Updates are checked for and downloaded to your computer automatically.
+- If you installed GWMMO yourself: Updates are checked for and downloaded to your computer automatically.

-- If your administrator installed GSMMO: Updates are downloaded to your computer automatically, if your administrator has enabled automatic updates.
+- If your administrator installed GWMMO: Updates are downloaded to your computer automatically, if your administrator has enabled automatic updates.

-- You can also download the latest version at any time from the GSMMO download page.
+- You can also download the latest version at any time from the GWMMO download page.

 Jan 07, 2020